Endurance develops strength of character in us~ Romans 5:4 NLT

 Cathy, Roxi on Sovereign & Jackie

 We did quite a bit of stopping for tack adjustments on the first loop :-) Stirrups up/down - wherever they needed to be.
 The horses of course were more than game for a fast ride & very competitive!
-I took point, the size of Farah's stride makes it easier on me to have her in front & not have to fight to keep her back.
+I took point, the size of Farah's stride makes it easier on me to have her in front & not have to hold her back.

 On the shaded trails~